 To straighten the spine in scoliosis patients, Dr. Regan may attach hooks to the vertebral bodies.
 Then two titanium rods are inserted to either side of the spine.
 A piece of bone from the patient's hip (a bone graft) is applied to portions of the spine to assist fusion by growing into the spaces between the vertebrae and acting like a cement to hold them straight.
 This is called a "spinal fusion."
 Until these bones heal together, they need to be supported and kept from curving again.
 The rods accomplish this purpose by holding the spine straight until the bones are fused together.

-Many types of instrumentation (rods) are now available at Dr. Regan's Los Angeles spine center offices in Newport Beach and Beverly Hills.
+Many types of instrumentation (rods) are now available at Dr. Regan's Los Angeles spine center offices in Santa Monica and Beverly Hills.

 Good spinal care includes good nutrition, especially during the growth years, but continuing as an adult.
 Calcium intake needs to be maintained throughout adulthood.
 Sensible exercise programs that maintain the strength of leg and back muscles helps reduce injury and deformity.
 Good posture is vitally important to maintain the supporting structures.
 Early treatment and intervention of beginning scoliosis through the use of physical therapy, chiropractic and exercise can reduce the degree of curvature.